Skull: Red, White, and Blue

 Video art emerged around 1963 in the United States and then Europe.
 It was taken up by several of the major movements, including Conceptualism and Minimalism.
 Important American video artists include: Joan Jonas (b.1936), Peter Campus (b.1937), Vito Acconci (b.1940), Bruce Nauman (b.1941), Dan Graham (b.1942), Gary Hill (b.1951), Tony Oursler (b.1957) and the great Bill Viola (b.1951).
 Later exponents include: Matthew Barney (b.1967) and the Japanese-American Mariko Mori (b.1967).

 These terms describe a style of hyperrealistic painting which appeared in the late 1960s, in which subjects are depicted in a highly detailed manner, just like a photograph.
 Often used to demonstrate technical virtuosity, the idiom is exemplified by painters like Richard Estes (b.1932) who specializes in street scenes; Chuck Close (b.1940) who produces monumental portraits and self-portraits; Robert Cottingham (b.1935) who depicts advertising signs; Audrey Flack (b.1931) noted for her emotional still lifes; Howard Kanowitz (1929-2009) who employed pasted cut-outs; Ralph Goings (b.1928) who focuses on cars.
-Prominent sculptors include Duane Hanson (1925-96) who replicates mundane consumers, John de Andrea (b.1941) who specializes in nude sculpture, and Robert Gober (b.1954) known for his body parts in beeswax.
+Prominent sculptors include Duane Hanson (1925-96) who replicates mundane consumers, John de Andrea (b.1941) who specializes in nude sculpture, Carole Feuerman (b.1945) who specializes in swimmers, and Robert Gober (b.1954) known for his body parts in beeswax.

 Also called "Writing", "Spraycan Art" and "Aerosol Art", Graffiti art is closely linked to the cultural movement hip-hop, which sprang up in various American cities, in the early 1970s, notably in the New York subway.
 By the mid-1970s most of the creative standards in Aerosol Art had already been established, and the genre began to stagnate.
 By the early 1980s, a group of avant-garde 20th century painters known as the United Graffiti Artists (UGA), founded in 1972 by Hugo Martinez, had expanded its membership to include many of the leading graffiti taggers and sprayers, with a view to showing works in official venues, like the Razor Gallery.
 Thereafter, during the late 1980s and 1990s, well known graffiti artists began renting studios and showing their works in galleries and renting art studios.
 The most famous American graffiti artist was probably Jean-Michel Basquiat (1960-88).
-Others include: Futura 2000 (b.1956), Keith Haring (1958-1990), Rhonda Zwillinger, Mike Bidlo, Kenny Scharf, David Wojnarowicz, Rammellzee (b.1960), Blade (b.1957), Vinnie Ray and Shepard Fairey.
+Others include: Futura 2000 (b.1956), Keith Haring (1958-1990), David Wojnarowicz (1954-92), Rhonda Zwillinger, Mike Bidlo, Kenny Scharf, Rammellzee (b.1960), Blade (b.1957), Vinnie Ray and Shepard Fairey.
 Outside the USA, the most famous graffiti painter is the stencil artist known as Banksy.
 Many works of graffiti art can be seen at the B5 Gallery, New York.